mesosphere/marathon-lb/README.md

 ### Traffic Splitting Between Blue/Green Apps

-Zdd has support to split the traffic between two versions of same app(Version blue and Version green) by having instances of both versions live at the same time.
-This is supported with the help of `HAPROXY_DEPLOYMENT_NEW_INSTANCES` label.
+Zdd has support to split the traffic between two versions of same app (version 'blue' and version 'green') by having instances of both versions live at the same time.
+This is supported with the help of the `HAPROXY_DEPLOYMENT_NEW_INSTANCES` label.

-When you run zdd with `--new-instances` flag , it creates only the specified number of instances in new app, and deletes the same number of instances from old app (instead of the normal, create all instances in new and delete all from old approach), to ensure that the number of instances in new app and old app together is equal to `HAPROXY_DEPLOYMENT_TARGET_INSTANCES`.
+When you run zdd with the `--new-instances` flag, it creates only the specified number of instances of the new app, and deletes the same number of instances from the old app (instead of the normal, create all instances in new and delete all from old approach), to ensure that the number of instances in new app and old app together is equal to `HAPROXY_DEPLOYMENT_TARGET_INSTANCES`.

-Example: Consider the same nginx app example where there are 10 instances of nginx running image version V1, now we can use zdd to create 2 instances of version V2, and retain 8 instances of V1 so that traffic is split in ratio 80:20 (old:new).
+Example: Consider the same nginx app example where there are 10 instances of nginx running image version v1, now we can use zdd to create 2 instances of version v2, and retain 8 instances of V1 so that traffic is split in ratio 80:20 (old:new).

-Creating 2 instances with new version automatically deletes 2 instances in existing version.You could do this using the following command:
+Creating 2 instances with new version automatically deletes 2 instances in existing version.
+You could do this using the following command:

 ```console
 $ ./zdd.py -j 1-nginx.json -m http://master.mesos:8080 -f -l http://marathon-lb.marathon.mesos:9090 --syslog-socket /dev/null --new-instances 2